A horse's hoof showing the difference between a black bell boot and an overreach boot.

 A perfect fit today might not be a perfect fit in a few months.
 Hoof growth, shoeing cycles, and even changes in your horse's condition can alter how a boot fits.
 Make it a habit to check the fit regularly, especially if your horse wears them for turnout.
 When you take the boots off, inspect the pastern area for any signs of rubbing, redness, or sores.
 It’s also a good time to check the boots themselves for wear and tear.
 Cracks, stretched-out closures, or worn-through spots are all signs that it might be time for a new pair to ensure your horse stays protected.

-Red Flags of a Poor Fit
+How to Spot the Red Flags of a Bad Fit

 Your horse will often tell you if something is wrong, so it’s important to pay attention.
 Obvious signs of a poor fit include rubbing, hair loss, redness, or sores around the pastern.
 If a boot is too long, your horse may trip or repeatedly step on and rip the boot.
 If it’s too loose, it might spin around the leg or get filled with mud and debris, which can cause skin irritation.
 Don't ignore these signs.
 An ill-fitting boot can cause more problems than it solves.
 If you notice any of these red flags, it’s time to reassess the size and style and find a better option from our collection of horse boots and leg protection.